ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

   - active attenuator (pin 9 connected to ground) - still experimental.
 - Using 1.1 Volt internal reference.
 5 Volt (VCC) is also selectable and is useful if no attenuator is attached.

 - Integrated frequency generator using 16 bit Timer1.
-Frequency from 119 mHz (8.388 second) to 8MHz
+Frequency from 119 mHz (8.388 second) to 8 MHz

 - Integrated PWM Waveform generator for sinus, triangle and sawtooth using 16 bit Timer1.
-Frequency from 1.9 mHz to 7.8kHz
+Frequency from 1.9 mHz to 7.8 kHz

 ## Bill of material
 1. Arduino Nano
 2. Breadboard 400 points
 3. Resistors
-   - Resistors for the simple (0-5Volt) version: 1x 10k, 2x 100k, 1x 4M or more.
+   - Resistors for the simple (0-5 Volt) version: 1x 10 kOhm, 2x 100 k, 1x 4 M or more.
-   - Resistors for the 3 range (0-110Volt) version: 1x 2.2k, 2x 10k, 3x 100k, 2x 220k, 2x 1M, 1x 4M or greater
+   - Resistors for the 3 range (0-110 Volt) version: 1x 2.2 kOhm, 2x 10 k, 3x 100 k, 2x 220 k, 2x 1 M, 1x 4 M or greater
 4. Capacitors
-   - Capacitors for the simple version: 1x 100nF / 10V (or more)
+   - Capacitors for the simple version: 1x 100 nF / 10 Volt (or more)
-   - Capacitors for the 3 range (0-110Volt) version: 4x 100nF / 100V (or more), 6.8 uF
+   - Capacitors for the 3 range (0-110 Volt) version: 4x 100 nF / 100 Volt (or more), 6.8 uF
 5. Jumper wires

 Optional for Bluetooth connection